Founder, former CEO, now Chairman and CTO, Origin Wireless AI

 He was 2022 IEEE President and CEO.
 He strived to "Make IEEE Your Professional Home", a motto that defines his IEEE Presidency.
 He has served as the IEEE Vice President, Technical Activities (2019), Division IX Director of IEEE Board of Directors (2016-17), and the President of IEEE Signal Processing Society (2012-13), in which he has also served as Vice President - Publications (2006-08) and a member on the Board of Governor.
 He was the Editor-in-Chief of IEEE Signal Processing Magazine (2003-05).
 Dr. Liu was a founder of Asia-Pacific Association of Signal and Information Processing (APSIPA).

-His research contributions encompass broad aspects of signal processing and communications, including wireless sensing; indoor positioning/tracking; wireless communications; network science; multimedia signal processing; information forensics and security; bioinformatics; and signal processing algorithms and architectures, in which he has published over 10 books and 800 refereed papers.
+His research contributions encompass broad aspects of signal processing and communications, including wireless sensing; indoor positioning/tracking; wireless communications; network science; game theory; multimedia signal processing; information forensics and security; bioinformatics; and signal processing algorithms and architectures, in which he has published over 10 books, 800 refereed papers, and 200 patents.

 Dr. Liu is the recipient of two IEEE Technical Field Awards: